Azure/azureml-examples/website/docs/userguide/studio.md

 ---
-title: What is Azure Machine Learning studio?
+title: What is the Azure Machine Learning studio?
 ---

-Q: What is Azure Machine Learning studio?
+Q: What is the Azure Machine Learning studio?

 A: Optimized UI experience for ML Pros to manage the ML lifecycle.